ejedev/Unleashed/README.md

 # Unleashed
 A Python library to interact with the Unleashed API.
 This is based off of Jonathan Sokolowski's original module but intended to be maintained and updated for future versions of Python.
+This module is currently broken.

 # Documentation
 As it stands, the module is currently quite basic.
 It currently only allows you to pull data from an endpoint (but allows for specifications.)